-A concentration meeting the jurisdictional thresholds must be notified to the Portuguese Competition Authority within seven working days of the conclusion of the agreement or, where relevant, by the publication date of the announcement of a takeover bid, an exchange offer or a bid to acquire a controlling interest (see also question 3.5 below).
+A concentration meeting the jurisdictional thresholds must be notified to the Portuguese Competition Authority within seven working days of (i) the conclusion of the agreement; (ii) the publication date of the preliminary announcement of a takeover bid or of an exchange offer; or (iii) the publication of the announcement to acquire a controlling interest in a public company (see also question 3.5 below).
+Notification deadlines for transactions involving public companies were recently amended by Decree-Law 219/2006 to clarify the original provision, whose interpretation was uncertain.